Top 10 California high school football playoff games this week; Analysis, breakdowns, predictions

-Top 10 CIF-California high school section final playoff games this week; Analysis, breakdowns, predictions
+Top 10 CIF-California high school section final playoff games wrap; Other top games of week

-Thanksgiving is a date to circle for many high school football coaches around the land.
-Not because it's a treasured holiday to spend with family, chow a meal and watch NFL games.

-No for high school teams, this is a benchmark, meaning if you practice on this day then it's been a truly successful season.
+We handpicked the 10 biggest section championship games in California and offered analysis, information and predictions.
+Below are the results from those games with brief reports from the games.

 Those winners play for the State Championships, Dec.
 13-14 divided between three venues: Saddleback College in Mission Viejo, where the top five divisions square off, along with Long Beach City College (five middle division games) and Fullerton Union High School (five smalestl divisions).

-But to qualify for any of the regional championships, teams must win section titles first, which are all this week.
-Four teams have already qualified for the state championships after section titles won last week: Lincoln (San Diego Open), De La Salle (North Coast Open), St Ignatius (Central Coast Open) and McClymonds (Oakland).
+Heading into this weekend, four teams had already qualified for the state championships after section titles won last week: Lincoln (San Diego Open), De La Salle (North Coast Open), St Ignatius (Central Coast Open) and McClymonds (Oakland).

-Of the 46 remaining section title games being played up and down the state, here are the 10 best we picked out in order, with brief backgrounds and predicted scores from Calpreps.com and yours truly.

-Feel free to weigh in by emailing mitch@scorebooklive.com or tweet something on X @mitchbooklive.

 CALIFORNIA GAMES OF THE WEEK